zazuko/data-centric.zazuko.com/docs/apis/kopflos/explanations/request-pipeline.md

 It is used to load the requested resource's Core Representation.

 :::info
 The Core Representation are the triples returned by the resource loader.
-Typically, that would the result of a SPARQL `DESCRIBE` query or contents of resource's "own graph".
+Typically, that would be the result of a SPARQL `DESCRIBE` query or contents of resource's "own graph".
 :::

 ## Authorization